Soumya-Mukherjee-Statistics/Uniform-Kernel-Prober/README.md

 * The two sets of experiments are separated out in terms of code into two folders - imagenet_experiments and mnist_experiments.

-* Remaining files at the outermost level are LaTeX/PDF files corresponding to the ICML paper.
-The paper is provided in PDF format as icml.pdf and in tex format as icml.tex .
+* Remaining files at the outermost level are LaTeX/PDF files corresponding to the ICLR paper.
+The paper is provided in PDF format as iclr.pdf and in tex format as iclr.tex .

 ## MNIST Experiments (`mnist_experiments/`)
 * Distances between fully-connected ReLU networks of varying widths and depths are saved in `distances/widthdepth/`.